juju/docs/src/en/about-juju.md

 configuration files for that service - that logic itself can be written in whatever language or tool the author of the charm prefers.

-It is common for people to start creating a charm by bringing together the Puppet or Chef or other scripts which they currently use to automate the writing of the necessary configuration files.
+It is common for people to start creating a charm by bringing together Puppet or Chef or other scripts which they currently use to automate the writing of the necessary configuration files.
 If the charm is going to be writing and updating configuration for the service, and there are already